A typical day at Little Nest Forest Fairy Kids:

 Time is created early in the session to build trusting relationships.
 When the group is ready we familiarize ourselves with local landscapes.
 Introductory sessions in the woodland establish routine, boundaries, and safety procedures.
 Projects are set up once children are familiar with their sense of place, through a child led approach.
 As children develop skills and become comfortable with the outdoors we gradually offer more challenges .
 Interests emerge as the children develop.
 We enter explorations as a class based on children’s interests and the space around us.
 Children are offered a range of natural contexts that support them in their learning.

 While teaching all her classes, our teacher observes, listens and talks with children about their interests, and helps small groups of children plan their own projects .
 Stories, puppet shows and plays are used to discuss these experience.
 Each child is honored as a unique, powerful and capable individual .
 Children work on their own day to day investigative projects throughout the year.

 Each day children learn to care for themselves, each other, and the world around them.
 Children learn uplifting ways to interact with others and the surrounding environment, through imitation of adults and each other.

 Catherine is dedicated to providing a multi-sensory, real-world environment for learning.
-We believe that preschool age children benefit from experiences that engage as many senses as possible.
+We believe that children benefit from experiences that engage as many senses as possible.
 Harvesting, exploring the woods or working with herbs engage all of children’s senses at once and create focus for learning, while igniting children’s imagination.

 We do not use most forms of media, such as videos, films or movies.
 We do enjoy records, CD's and acoustic music.